Wandjina: Other depictions

 Wandjina were the inspiration for a 1966 children's fantasy television series, Wandjina!, produced by ABC Television in 1966.

 In 2007, graffiti depictions of Wandjina appeared in Perth, Western Australia.
 Styles ranged from stencil-work to a spray painted Wandjina driving a pink car.
 Using Flickr and blogs, several people engaged in "Wandjina watching", documenting the Wandjina graffiti they found.
 These "wandering Wandjina" angered and upset some Indigenous people who said that only certain artists from their people are permitted to depict the Wandjina, without saying who these people are.
 A short film, Who Paintin' Dis Wandjina, discussed the Aboriginal reaction.

 Images of the Wandjina are displayed on the walls of the Ringwood Magistrates Court in Victoria; these are referenced as produced the National Gallery of Victoria.

 In 2016, during the Vivid Sydney festival, artwork of Wandjina by artist Donny Woolagoodja was projected onto the Sydney Opera House as part of its Lighting of the Sails celebration.

-The Wandjina are referenced as rain spirits in the 2022 novel Music in the Mirrors.
+In 2023, Wandjina was added to the popular mobile game Fate/Grand Order, initially as an antagonist and later as a playable character as a Foreigner-class Servant.